eicket/myIQRadio/README.md

 - Variable 100 ..
 10000 Hz filter width
 - Variable spectrum smoothing
 - VFO control to a Flex Radio via TCP/IP

+This is a pure Java implementation, and can easily be built with any recent Java development environment.

 ![Alt text](/screenshots/main.jpg)